Lawrence D. Griffith papers

-The collection is composed of scrapbooks created by Griffith from the 1990s through 2009.
+The collection is composed of scrapbooks and HIV/AID awarness educational materials created by Lawrence Griffith from the 1990s through 2009.
 The collection also includes copies of Griffith's website "Gryffiddiott.com."
 Griffith composed an introduction for the collection, which is available in box 1.

 "The scrapbooks that I have given to the College represent my life as a professional, middle-class, middle-aged, completely actualized gay man with HIV who has stridently enunciated those causes that I believe in: gay rights, human rights, HIV education and prevention, left of center politics, sexual dynamics, spirituality, and global and timely issues such as global warning and energy policy."